ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 3. One of the simplest Docker container images just allows you to create containers that print a welcome message.

-To create and run containers from named Docker images you use the docker run command.
+To create and run containers (instances) from named container images you use the docker run command.
 Open a shell window if you do not already have one open and try the following docker run invocation.
 Note that it does not matter what your current working directory is.

 `docker run hello-world`